Skip to content

 git switch pr-<PR-number>

-3. Smoke-Testing the Changes
+3. Smoke-Testing the ChangesΒΆ

 Before you read code or leave comments, always verify the PR builds and tests cleanly.

-3.1 Local Build
+3.1 Local BuildΒΆ

-3.2 Container Build and testing with Postgres and Redis (compose)
+3.2 Container Build and testing with Postgres and Redis (compose)ΒΆ

-make docker-prod # Build a new image
+make docker-prod # Build the lite runtime image locally

 # Test the basics

-curl -k https://localhost:4444/health` # {"status":"healthy"}
+curl http://localhost:4444/health # {"status":"healthy"}

-export MCPGATEWAY_BEARER_TOKEN=$(python3 -m mcpgateway.utils.create_jwt_token --username admin --exp 0 --secret my-test-key)
+export MCPGATEWAY_BEARER_TOKEN=$(python3 -m mcpgateway.utils.create_jwt_token --username admin@example.com --exp 0 --secret my-test-key)

-curl -sk -H "Authorization: Bearer $MCPGATEWAY_BEARER_TOKEN" http://localhost:4444/version | jq -c '.database, .redis'
+curl -s -H "Authorization: Bearer $MCPGATEWAY_BEARER_TOKEN" http://localhost:4444/version | jq -c '.database, .redis'

 # Add an MCP server to http://localhost:4444 then check logs: